foerstner-lab/READemption/docs/source/docker_image.rst

   $ sudo docker images
-  REPOSITORY                    TAG                 IMAGE ID            CREATED             VIRTUAL SIZE tillsauerwein/reademption     1.0.5               6ca6b40723c0        3 hours ago         1.91GB
+  REPOSITORY                    TAG                 IMAGE ID            CREATED             VIRTUAL SIZE tillsauerwein/reademption     2.0.0               2ad405f43cb6        42 minutes ago      3.31GB
-  tillsauerwein/reademption     latest              6ca6b40723c0        3 hours ago         1.91GB
+  tillsauerwein/reademption     latest              2ad405f43cb6        42 minutes ago      3.31GB

-You can simply start the contains by running the following command:
+You can simply start the container by running the following command:

 ::

-  $ sudo docker run -i -t reademption_1.0.5 root@3b9e7fd860ee:/# reademption -v
+  $ sudo docker run -i -t reademption root@3b9e7fd860ee:/# reademption -v
-  READemption version 1.0.5
+  READemption version 2.0.0

 Inside of this environment you have access to the local installation of READemption.

 You can find a detailed tutorial of using READemption with docker at https://github.com/Tillsa/READemption_Docker_Tutorial.
+The tutorial is the same as the single-species analysis shown at the `Performing example analyses <https://reademption.readthedocs.io/en/latest/example_analysis.html#single-species-analysis>`_ section.